aeon-toolkit/aeon/docs/about.md

   - ![https://epsrc.ukri.org](images/funder_logos/ukri-epsrc-logo.png)
 ```

-Thank you to the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com)
-which has sponsored internships for the following `aeon` contributors via the NumFOCUS
-organisation.
+Short-term funding (<6 months) for internships has been provided by the following
+organisations:

 ```{list-table}
 :header-rows: 1